 As an optional final step, you can rinse the negatives with Photo-Flo, a film cleaner designed specifically to reduce drying and water marks on the dried-out film.

-Take your film clips and attach one to both ends of the film, to ensure that the film doesn’t curl as it dries.
+Take your film clips and attach one to both ends of the film, to ensure that they don’t curl as it dries.
 For drying, the best setting is a moist, dust-free room, ideally a bathroom or on the inside of your shower while the air is reasonably humid.
-Usually it takes somewhere between two and five hours for your negatives to dry.
+Hang your negatives one by one across the room.
+Usually, it takes somewhere between two and five hours for your negatives to dry.

 There are a number of things you can do with your negatives!
 Think of them as the raw files you obtain from your camera.
 As a start, you can:

 - Take your negatives to a photo lab or drug store for scanning to a CD.
 Thankfully, even most stores and labs which don’t develop black and white film themselves can still scan it.